-You may request funding for a period of performance of up to 1 year, at no more than \$11,000,000 (inclusive of direct and indirect costs).
+You may request funding for a period of performance of up to 1 year, at no more than \$10,000,000 (inclusive of direct and indirect costs).

-The General Provisions in Division H of the Consolidated Appropriations Act, 2018 (P.L.
-115-141) apply to this program.
+The General Provisions in Division B of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
+115-245) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Note that these or other restrictions will apply in FY 2020, as required by law.
+Note that these or other restrictions will apply in the following FY, as required by law.

-In addition to the funding restrictions included in section V.1iv of the SF-424 Application Guide, you cannot use funds under this notice for the following purposes:
+You cannot use funds under this notice for the following purposes:

-- Payment for any item or service to the extent that payment has been made (or reasonably can be expected to be made), with respect to that item or service, under any state compensation program, insurance policy, federal or state benefits program, or any entity that provides health services on a prepaid basis (except for a program administered by or providing the services of the Indian Health Service). - Planning and evaluation activities as defined by RWHAP Part B. - Cash payment to intended recipients of RWHAP services. - Clinical quality management. - International travel. - Construction (minor alterations and renovations to an existing facility to make it more suitable for the purposes of the award program are allowable with prior HRSA approval). - HIV test kits. - Syringe Services Programs (SSPs).
-Some aspects of SSPs are allowable with HRSA's prior approval and in compliance with HHS and HRSA policy. - Development of materials designed to directly promote or encourage intravenous drug use or sexual activity, whether homosexual or heterosexual. - Pre Exposure Prophylaxis (PrEP) medications and related medical services or Post-Exposure Prophylaxis (PEP), as the person using PrEP or PEP is not living with HIV and therefore not eligible for RWHAP funded medication.
+Payment for any item or service to the extent that payment has been made (or reasonably can be expected to be made), with respect to that item or service, under any state compensation program, insurance policy, federal or state benefits program, or any entity that provides health services on a prepaid basis (except for a program administered by or providing the services of the Indian Health Service).

+- Planning and evaluation activities as defined by RWHAP Part B. - Cash payment to intended recipients of RWHAP services. - Clinical quality management. - International travel. - Construction (minor alterations and renovations to an existing facility to make it more suitable for the purposes of the award program are allowable with prior HRSA approval. - HIV test kits. - Syringe Services Programs (SSPs).
+Some aspects of SSPs are allowable with HRSA's prior approval and in compliance with HHS and HRSA policy. - Development of materials designed to directly promote or encourage intravenous drug use or sexual activity, whether homosexual or heterosexual. - Pre-Exposure Prophylaxis (PrEP) medications and related medical services or Post-Exposure Prophylaxis (PEP), as the person using PrEP or PEP is not living with HIV and therefore not eligible for RWHAP funded medication.